Esperanto grammar: Copula

 The verb esti (to be) is both the copula ("X is Y") and the existential ("there is") verb.
 As a copula linking two noun phrases, it causes neither to take the accusative case.
 Therefore, unlike the situation with other verbs, word order with esti can be semantically important: compare hundoj estas personoj (dogs are people) and personoj estas hundoj (people are dogs).

+Existential verbs do not use dummy pronouns.
+Thus, the phrase estas pomo (there is an apple) does not contain a leading pronoun, as does its English translation.

 One sometimes sees esti-plus-adjective rendered as a verb: la ĉielo estas blua as la ĉielo bluas (the sky is blue).
 This is a stylistic rather than grammatical change in the language, as the more economical verbal forms were always found in poetry.

 Participles

 Participles are verbal derivatives.
 In Esperanto, there are six forms: